openplantpathology/OpenPlantPathology/content/post/2019-08-25-text-analysis-brazil-abstracts.md

 ## # … with 9,747 more rows
 ```

-Now he dataframe is composed of a single column with all words.
+Now the dataframe is composed of a single column with all words in a different row.
 Let's view the 20 most frequent words.

 ```r